New Guest Lounge - Isabel's Cabin

 Algonquin Park, Ontario - The Muskoka Lakes district is an area of unparalleled beauty.
 For generations, it has been the preferred summer cottage and vacation destination for the large urban populations of southern Ontario and the northern states.
 Muskoka is famous for its marvellous scenery, its many beautiful meandering lakes with countless islands and breath-taking granite outcropping.
 Muskoka is, however, every bit as famous for its staggeringly expensive real estate, magnificent private cottages and massive high end resort complexes.
 This is why it may be surprising to learn that, in an area with a reputation for high end extravagance, a small and very traditional Muskoka resort has once again been voted best resort and lodge in Muskoka.

-For the third year in a row, the readers of The Muskokan, Muskoka's most widely read publication, have voted Bartlett Lodge their favourite resort.
+We are pleased that once again the Readers of The Muskokan, Muskoka's most widely read publication, have voted Bartlett Lodge their favourite resort.
 Accessible only by water, Bartlett Lodge is a seasonal cottage resort located on Cache Lake, in the heart of Algonquin Park.
 Algonquin Park is a world renowned wilderness paradise and for many; a trip to Ontario is not complete without a visit to The Park.
 There are very few resorts in Algonquin Park and Bartlett Lodge is the oldest resort in operation inside its boundaries.

 Over the last few years, Bartlett Lodge has been lovingly restored by owners Kim and Marilyn Smith.
 Their renovations reflect a great deal of careful planning that combines preserving the past and meeting the needs of today's vacationers.
 In order to bring the resort into the twenty-first century, they added the most necessary modern conveniences.
 To preserve the past and protect the future, they have introduced many state-of-the-art energy saving and eco-friendly upgrades and practises.
 The Bartlett Lodge dining room, which has been popular since the lodge reopened, has a well-earned reputation and is a Cottage Country favourite.
 The dining room features an exceptional new 5-course menu and every night in the summer it is filled with resort guests and diners who arrive by water taxi.